-Cary 4 and Cary 2290 UV-vis spectrophotometers equipped with multisample programmable cell compartments and thermostated cylindrical cell compartments, a Cary 5 UV-vis-IR spectrophotometer equipped with a reflectance attachment, a Bruker IFS-66 FTIR spectrometer with a Graseby-Specac grazing angle accessory, an AVIV 62D CD spectrophotometer, an AVIV stopped flow CD spectrophotometer, and a Coherent 899 ring dye laser spectrometer with single-frequency scanning capability.
+The Department has Cary 4 and Cary 2290 UV-Visible absorption spectrophotometers equipped with multisample programmable cell compartments and thermostated cylindrical cell compartments, a Cary 5 UV-vis-IR spectrophotometer equipped with a reflectance attachment, a Bruker IFS-66 FTIR spectrometer with a Graseby-Specac grazing angle accessory, an AVIV 62D CD spectrophotometer, an AVIV stopped flow CD spectrophotometer, and a Coherent 899 ring dye laser spectrometer with single-frequency scanning capability.

-ISS phase/modulation fluorometer, equipped with a 20 W argon ion laser, Perkin-Elmer LS-5B fluorometer, a Perkin-Elmer MFP-44 fluorometer, a diode-array based fluorometer (equipped for stopped-flow), and a laser light-scattering system.
+The Department has a Perkin-Elmer LS-5B fluorometer, a Perkin-Elmer MFP-44 fluorometer, a diode-array based fluorometer (equipped for stopped-flow), and a laser light-scattering system.

-Two Calorimetry Science Corporation Model 4200 Isothermal Titration Calorimeters (ITC) and a Perkin-Elmer DSC-4 differential scanning calorimeter and a DTA-1700 differential thermal analyzer and a custom built isothermal titration microcalorimeter.
+The Department has two Calorimetry Science Corporation Model 4200 Isothermal Titration Calorimeters (ITC), a Perkin-Elmer DSC-4 differential scanning calorimeter, a DTA-1700 differential thermal analyzer, a TA Instruments Q2000 differential scanning calorimeter, and a custom built isothermal titration microcalorimeter.

 EG & G Princeton Applied Research Corp.
 Models 273 and 283 computer-controlled potentiostat/galvanostats, Pine bipotentiostat, equipment for rotating disk and ring-disk voltammetry and UV-vis spectroelectrochemistry.

 Electron and Scanning Probe Microscopy